 Point of Law has a full list of those who testified before the subcommittee.
 One of those speakers is Michael Kinsley, a liberal columnist who wrote a silly editorial on Medtronic v.
 Riegel that showed off his complete lack of understanding of the facts of the case.
 I’m not saying an argument can’t be made – Justice Scalia did just that.

-But Kinsley column was riddled with confusion.
+But Kinsley’s column was riddled with confusion.
 He can’t figure out why we don’t defer blindly to the powers that be at the FDA.
-He seems blithely ignorant of the fact that fact that the FDA does not have anything resembling equal post-marketing information about a medical device the drug manufacturer does.
+He seems blithely ignorant of the fact that the FDA has nothing resembling equal post-marketing information about a medical device the drug manufacturer does.
 Kinsey’s argument really should be that we should just get rid of juries and let the “smart people” decide.
-But President Obama can make decisions about the national security and the economy even though he is not a general or an economist.
-He does what juries do: listen the the arguments and make the call.
-It is called the jury trial system and it has a long history.
+But President Obama can make decisions about national security and the economy even though he is not a general or an economist.
+He does what juries do: listen to the arguments and make the call.
+It is called the jury trial system, and it has a long history.

 I think Kinsley is doing what liberals sometimes do: flash conservative ideology by pretending to be balanced by picking on targets with populist appeal.
-When Kinsley wants to appear balanced, he attacks things like deficit spending (which he supports while atttacking – its bizarre) and, everyone’s favorite target, trial lawyers.
+When Kinsley wants to appear balanced, he attacks things like deficit spending (which he supports while attacking – it’s bizarre) and, everyone’s favorite target, trial lawyers.